tldraw/tldraw/vscode-extension/README.md

 **Todos**

+- Investigate what happens when people have 2 editors instances (say two tabs pointed to same file).
+We may not be able to support
 - Backlog
   - Make sure extension works in Codespaces (when one of us gets into the beta)
   - [Supporting Remote Development and GitHub Codespaces](https://code.visualstudio.com/api/advanced-topics/remote-extensions)

 # ------- Original README.md below -------